OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 1. The application will receive the IP address or domain name of the *TargetedApplication* and it will apply the first validation on the input data using the libraries/regex mentioned in this [section](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer).
 2. The second validation will be applied against the IP address or domain name of the *TargetedApplication* using the following blacklist approach:
    - For IP address:
-     - The application will verify that it is a public one (see the hint provided in the next paragraph with the python code sample).
+     - The application will verify that it is a public one.
+We recommend an allow list of public IPs/ranges rather than a deny list of private IPs.
+This is because IPs can be in many valid encodings that may bypass the deny list, such as hexadecimal or octal (`127.0.0.1` can be written as `0177.0.0.1`)
    - For domain name:
         1. The application will verify that it is a public one by trying to resolve the domain name against the DNS resolver that will only resolve internal domain name.
 Here, it must return a response indicating that it do not know the provided domain because the expected value received must be a public domain.
         2. To prevent the `DNS pinning` attack described in this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf), the application will retrieve all the IP addresses behind the domain name provided (taking records *A* + *AAAA* for IPv4 + IPv6) and it will apply the same verification described in the previous point about IP addresses.